radian-software/riju/README.md

 ## Project setup

-To run the webserver, all you need is Yarn.
+To run the webserver, all you need is Yarn and LLVM.
 Just run `yarn install` as usual to install dependencies.
 For production, it's:

     $ yarn backend    |- or run all three with 'yarn build'
     $ yarn frontend   |